Alexander Macomb (general): Commanding General of the United States Army

 When Major General Jacob Brown, the Army's commanding general, died in February 1828, Macomb was the senior brigadier general on the Army register, although, as the Army's chief of engineers, he was paid only at the rank of a colonel.
 President John Quincy Adams promoted him to commanding general of the Army with the rank of major general.
 The Army's two serving brigadier generals — Winfield Scott and Edmund P. Gaines — had been vying for the position.
-Their quarrels over seniority had scandalized the Army and Adams bypassed them to offer the post to Macomb.
+Their quarrels over seniority had scandalized the Army, and Adams bypassed them to offer the post to Macomb.

 The general's last active service in a theater of war was in the Seminole War in Florida, in 1835.

 Macomb's tenure as Commanding General was marked by "continuing uncertainty about the responsibilities and authority of his position.
 To secure his seniority over Scott and Gaines, both two-star brevet major generals, Macomb added a provision in the 1834 regulations that 'the insignia of the major general commanding in chief should be three stars.'
 In the same document he sought to define his relationship to the Secretary of War and establish his primacy over the bureau chiefs, including his successor as Chief of Engineers.
 This was easier said than done.
 Most issues were not fully resolved until early the next century."

 He advocated doubling Army strength, increasing enlisted pay, providing relief for some widows and orphans, and regularizing the officer retirement and replacement system.
 In 1840 the Army Corps of Engineers adopted the castle uniform insignia and first described the Corps of Engineers' distinctive Essayons button (Motto in French, meaning: "Let us try").

 Macomb was succeeded by Major General Winfield Scott, who had worked "hard at mending fences in the intervening 13 years ..." within the Army.

 Writings and other works

 In 1809, Macomb was the author of a seminal book (republished in 2006) on martial law and the conduct of courts-martial.
 It was the first book written on American procedures.
-During this period he was serving as a judge-advocate general (JAG) in the Army.
-He published a revised, updated book solely on courts martial in 1809.
+During this period, he was serving as a judge-advocate general (JAG) in the Army.
+He published a revised, updated book solely on courts-martial in 1809.

-He also wrote a play on the siege of Detroit by Ottawa chief Pontiac.
+He also wrote a play, c.
+1826, on the siege of Detroit by Ottawa chief Pontiac.
 It features Macomb's maternal grandfather, Robert Navarre, who helped defend the settlement.
+The play was published and later performed in Washington, D.C. during Macomb's residency.
 See Published Works and Further Reading, infra.

 In addition, Macomb is recognized as an artist.
 His painting Detroit as Seen from the Canadian Shore in 1821, a watercolor and pencil work, is held by the Detroit Institute of Arts.